Skip to main content

 Thank You, Nurses, for a Better Tomorrow

 As integral as nurses are to our health care system, it’s estimated that an additional 9 million nurses will be needed by 2030.
 Nurse practitioners (NPs) are also in demand to lead nurse teams and help bridge gaps in patient care.
-It is projected that 335,200 NPs will be needed by 2030—a 52% increase from the 2020 workforce.
+The US Bureau of Labor Statistics projects that 335,200 NPs will be needed by 2030—a 52% increase from the 2020 workforce.

 The NP role offers a fulfilling and rewarding opportunity for nurses to make health care more accessible to underserved populations with a compassionate, patient-centered, holistic approach.

-Kristy Fleming, online MSN-FNP student, hopes to expand her impact in the community setting. “[I want] to have a clinic available to those that don't have medical care elsewhere.”
+Kristy Fleming, an online MSN-FNP graduate, hopes to expand her impact in the community setting. “[I want] to have a clinic available to those that don't have medical care elsewhere.”

 Read more about Kristy’s future aspirations as an FNP here.